MaulIlham/MekarTest/README.md

 ## Configuration
  * create database db_employee
- * change your password and username for your connection database in folder BackEnd > modules > dbconnection.go
+ * change your password and username for your connection database in folder BackEnd > config > dbconnection.go

 ### Installation